GitTorre/ContainerObserver/README.md

 - Clone repo.
 - Install [.Net Core 3.1](https://dotnet.microsoft.com/download/dotnet-core/3.1).
 - Download and install the latest Windows or Linux SelfContained nupkg file from the [FabricObserver repo's Releases section](https://github.com/microsoft/service-fabric-observer/releases). **NOTE: Current ContainerObserver impl requires FO 3.0.7 or later**.
 - Update the ContainerObserver CPU/Mem threshold values in ApplicationManifest_Modified.xml file (this will be renamed to ApplicationManifest.xml and copied to correct location during post-build event step).
-Also, update parameters for any other observer you care about since you will be deploying FabricObserver with your plugin in place.
+Also, update parameters for any other observer you care about since you will be deploying FabricObserver with your plugin in place directly from ContainerObserver's build output directory.

 NOTE: For linux deployments, you must modify ContainerObserver.csproj to build linux-x64 (&lt;RuntimeIdentifier&gt;linux-x64&lt;/RuntimeIdentifier&gt;) also add the following to ApplicationManifest_Modified.xml:
 ```xml